WuerthPhoenix/tornado/src/collector/jmespath/doc/README.md

 }
 ```

-The collector will produce the event:
+Then the Collector will produce the Event:
 ```json
 {
     "event_type": "webhook",